-Low cost Indiana health insurance plans are found very easily on our website.
-Rates from all of the top Hoosier State carriers such as Anthem Blue Cross and Blue Shield, UnitedHealthcare (short-term), Ambetter, and CareSource are provided so you can quickly consider your Marketplace and non-subsidized options.
+Low cost Indiana health insurance plans save money and also provide comprehensive benefits.
+Rates from all of the top Hoosier State carriers such as Anthem Blue Cross and Blue Shield (Group and Senior), UnitedHealthcare (Temporary and Senior)), Ambetter, Ascension, and CareSource are provided so you can quickly consider your Marketplace, Medicare, and non-subsidized options.
+Inexpensive short-term plans are also available if coverage is needed for less than 12 months.
+Policies can be approved within 24 hours.
+Marketplace Exchange plans cover pre-existing conditions and a federal subsidy is available for most applicants.

 Utilize Our Unbiased And Professional Assistance

-There are no costs for utilizing this website and we are committed to saving consumers money and helping you choose the best available plan.
-We understand that many consumers prefer to do business by phone or email, so our Agency is typically available on weekends and until midnight.
-We are indeed live persons!
+There are no costs for utilizing this website, and we are committed to saving consumers money and helping you choose the best available plan.
+We understand that many consumers prefer to do business by phone or email, so our Agency is typically available 24/7.
+We are live persons!
+Complete plan descriptions and historical rates are easily provided, along with a simplified enrollment process.

 In a matter of moments, you can compare, save and apply online for affordable personal Indiana Marketplace plans, both on and off the Exchange.
 We make it easy to find the most popular private and self-employed medical coverage.
 Purchasing a policy may not be as expensive as you think.
 There are many inexpensive policies that fit within your budget and give you the coverage you expect to have.
 Common expenses, such as office visits, Urgent-Care, ER and inpatient or outpatient claims, are covered with many possible deductible and copay options.